 On the other hand in cases in which the damage occurred over time and was only discovered later (such as traumatic brain injury or asbestosis) a plaintiff may be able to sue many years after the wrongful act.

 An experienced California catastrophic injury lawyer can help you put together a compelling case for the opposing insurance adjuster or lawyer.
+Your lawyer will help discover evidence of wrongdoing and work with your doctors to put together a life care plan for all the compensatory damages you will need in the future.

 And in cases of recklessness or intentional wrongs, your lawyer can fight to get you punitive damages.